akhil-g/portfolio/README.md

 Project Description: • Built a Java based tool using Spring Boot and Oracle DB for automated backup storing with specific transformations to generate reports with an increased performance of tool by 80%. • Coded SQL scripts for stored procedures and backup storage to transform the data to be stored in database.
 Skills Utilized: Java, OracleDB, Git, Spring Boot Project Outcome: Transformed data from multiple data source and able to generate reports.

+## Education
+- Master of Science in Computer Science, Graduate Certificate in Data Science | Missouri State University (December 2023)
+- Bachelor of Technology in Electronics and Communication Engineering | Jawaharlal Nehru Technological University, Hyderabad (May 2018)